 Assistant Professor of Asian American Studies

-Alfred P. Flores earned his PhD in history with a graduate concentration in Asian American studies from the University of California, Los Angeles, his B.A. and M.A. degrees in history and public history from the University of California, Riverside, and an A.A. degree in liberal arts from College of the Desert.
-Professor Flores’ research and teaching interests include U.S. Empire in Asia and the Pacific Islands with an emphasis on diaspora, labor, immigration, indigeneity, militarization, race, and settler colonialism.
-Currently, he is working on a book project, tentatively entitled, “Little Island into Mighty Base”: Land, Labor, and the Ascendance of the U.S. Military in Guam, 1944 – 1962.
-This book explores how this island in the western Pacific Ocean became a crucible of American empire that connected people between Asia, the Pacific Islands, and the continental United States.
+Alfred Peredo Flores is an assistant professor Asian American Studies at Harvey Mudd College.
+He earned his Ph.D. in History with a graduate concentration in Asian American Studies from the University of California, Los Angeles, M.A. and B.A. degrees in Public History and History from the University of California, Riverside, and an A.A. degree in Liberal Arts from College of the Desert.
+Professor Flores’ research and teaching interests include U.S. empire in the Pacific Islands with an emphasis on diaspora, labor, militarization, oral history, and settler colonialism in Guam.
+His research has appeared in Amerasia Journal, American Quarterly, Brill | Sense Publishers, Choice Magazine, and Oxford University Press.
+His book manuscript is forthcoming with Cornell University Press and is tentatively titled, Tip of the Spear: Land, Labor, and Settler Militarism in Guam, which investigates how the island became a crucible of U.S. empire in the western Pacific.

-“U.S. Colonial Education in Guam, 1898 – 1950,” in Oxford Research Encyclopedia of American History.
-Oxford University Press (Forthcoming).
+“U.S. Colonial Education in Guam, 1899 – 1950,” in Oxford Research Encyclopedia of American History.
+Oxford University Press (March 2019).

 “The Power of Literature and My Experiences at the United Nations” in Home(is)lands: Guåhan & Hawai‘i, An Anthology of New Writing, eds.
 Brandy Nālani McDougall and Craig Santos Perez (Honolulu: Ala Press, 2017).

-“‘No Walk in the Park’: U.S. Empire and the Racialization of Civilian Military Labor in Guam, 1944-1962,” in American Quarterly 67, no. 3 (2015): 813-835.
+“‘No Walk in the Park’: U.S. Empire and the Racialization of Civilian Military Labor in Guam, 1944-1962” in American Quarterly 67:3 (2015): 813-835.